xaun/store-builder/README.md

-## Bang-Up!
+## Store Builder
-Bang-Up! is a tool for creating and managing your own online shop.
+Store Builder is a tool for creating and managing your own online shop.